isomerpages/moe-nanchiauhigh/pages/Sec1 Electronic Registration (For 2025 Intake).md

 that our 2025 Sec1 students will only purchase and receive their PLDs in <strong>Term 2</strong>, 2025.</p>
 <h1><strong>Section E: First Day of School</strong></h1>
-<p>Reporting time is at <strong>7.30am</strong>.
-No visitors/parents are allowed
+<p>All students are expected to be seated at the school quadrangle (next
+to the canteen) no later than <strong>7.30am (Mondays to Fridays) </strong>for the flag-raising ceremony which commence at 7.35am.
+Students who are not with their class during flag-raising ceremony will be considered late.</p>
-in school.
-As the traffic is heavy, we encourage all students to arrive early and report at the school quadrangle, next to the canteen.
+<p>No visitors/parents are allowed in school.
+As the traffic is heavy, we
+encourage all students to arrive early and report at the school quadrangle.
 Our Sec 1 teachers will be there to welcome the students.&nbsp;</p>
 <p>All Sec 1 students are to wear our school uniform (i.e. white shirt/blouse
 and short pants/skirt with black shoes).
 However, if you are not able to buy our school uniform on time, you may come in your primary school uniform.</p>